famiclone6502/DIY_Datalink_Adapter/README.md

 ## Connecting it all
 Connect the Arduino Uno to RS232 TTL adapter using wires with Dupont connectors.
 Add an LED with 1k resistor.
 Power the Arduino Uno via USB.
 Connect null modem cable from the PC to the TTL adapter.<br><br>
 <img src="DIY_Datalink_Breadboard.png" width="340" height="577"><br>
--  Connect pin 9 on the Arduino Uno to TX on the TTL adapter
+-  Connect pin 9 on the Arduino Uno to TX on the TTL adapter (Note: RX and TX labels may be swapped on some TTL adapters)
--  Connect pin 8 on the Arduino Uno to RX on the TTL adapter
+-  Connect pin 8 on the Arduino Uno to RX on the TTL adapter (If the software isnt seeing the adapter: try swapping RX and TX)
 -  Connect 5V on the Arduino Uno to VCC on the TTL adapter (<b>Warning</b>: some TTL adapters may accept or even require connecting 3V instead)
 -  Connect any GND on the Arduino Uno to GND on to serialthe TTL  directlyadapter
 -  Connect pin 12 on the Arduino, Uno to the postive/longer leg on the red LED